This post may contain affiliate links. For more information, read my disclosure policy.

 This homemade peanut butter ice cream recipe will last for up to 2 weeks if kept in an airtight container in the freezer.

 As long as you double check the sweetened condensed milk, this recipe is gluten free.
 Just make sure any add-ins are also gluten free.

 - 2 cups (474 ml) cold heavy whipping cream

 - 1 teaspoon vanilla

-- Beat cream cheese, yogurt, sweetened condensed milk, vanilla, and peanut butter with a hand mixer in a large bowl until no lumps remain.
-Fold in whipped topping.
+- Beat cream cheese, sweetened condensed milk, vanilla, and peanut butter with a hand mixer in a large bowl until no lumps remain.
+Fold in whipped cream.

-- Add graham cracker mixture and chopped peanut butter cups and fold them into the ice cream mixture.
-Don’t stir too much - you want chunks running throughout, but you don’t want the graham cracker mixture to separate too much.
+- Add chopped peanut butter cups and fold them into the ice cream mixture.

-- Place mixture into a large Tupperware bowl or loaf pan, cover, and freeze until firm (at least 4 hours, but overnight is better).
+- Place mixture into a large Tupperware bowl or loaf pan.
+I drizzled some warmed peanut butter over the top.
+Cover, and freeze until firm (at least 4 hours, but overnight is better).